-One of the most popular shoulder exercises on the planet and among bodybuilders is the seated dumbbell overhead press.
-However, with the increasing interest in barbell training the standing overhead press is making a comeback.
-Which one of the two is better – seated or standing military press.
+One of the most popular shoulder exercises on the planet is the seated dumbbell overhead press.
+However, thanks to the increasing interest in barbell training, the standing overhead press is making a comeback.
+Question is, which one is better – the seated or the standing version?

-The biggest downfall of the seater dumbbell and barbell overhead press is that it places a lot of stress on your lower back.
-In general, your lower back does not like when you sit for prolonged amount of time.
+The biggest downfall of the seated overhead press is that the exercise places a lot of stress on your lower back.
+In general, your lower back is not happy when you sit, especially for a prolonged amount of time.
 When you load the spine with dumbbells or barbells while in a sitting position, you have a recipe for even more stress.

-Another benefit of the standing overhead press is that it’s actually less dangerous than the seated version which often requires a spotter in order to be done safely.
-When you are sitting on a bench and you have a heavy barbell over your head simply dropping it is not an option when you struggle to complete your set.
+Another benefit of the standing overhead press is that it’s actually less dangerous than the seated version which often requires a spotter.
+When you are sitting on a bench, and you have a heavy barbell over your head, simply dropping it is not always an option.